medeiros/medeiros.github.io/_posts/2020-10-09-Kafka-Core-Concepts.md

 There are a lot of [use cases](https://kafka.apache.org/uses) that can be represented in a topic.

-### Number of Partitions for Performance Improvement
+### Number of Partitions: Pros and Cons

 In the previous example, a topic have three partitions.
-But it can be one single partition, or dozens of partitions.
+But it can have one single partition, or dozens of partitions.
 So, it is important to understand how many partitions a topic must have - and why.

-The number of partitions in a topic is important for performance.
+The number of partitions in a topic is important for throughput.
 With only one partition, you cannot use multiple threads to read the data - if you do, you'll read repetitions.
-But if you split your 10,000 messages in three partitions, for instance, then you could read data in parallel (in three threads), and this will improve your throughput.
+But if you split your 10,000 messages in three partitions, for instance, then you could read/write data in parallel (in three clients in a consumer group), and this will improve your throughput.

 This approach *(performance enhancement when reading data "splitted" in different partitions)* will not work if your data must be read in the same particular order that was written.
 Check the next section below in this page (*'Distributions of Messages in a Topic'*) for further info.
 {:.note}

+More partitions also ensures the ability to leverage to more brokers in a cluster.

+However, it also brings the following issues to deal with:

+- More elections to be done by Zookeeper
+- More open files in Kafka

+#### Guidelines for the Magic Number of Partitions

+The following are some guidelines that help when choosing the number of partitions in a topic:

+- **Small Cluster** (< 6 brokers): `# of partitions = 2x # of brokers`
+- **Big Cluster** (> 12 brokers): `# of partitions = 1x # of brokers`

+The throughtput can also be considered:

+- **Throughtput for Consumers:** consider the number of consumers that will run in parallel in peak time (one consumer reading one partition is the ideal scenario)
+- **Throughtput for Producers:** it must also be considered.
+Increase the number of topics if the thoughtput is too high or expected to increase in the next couple of years

+These are only guidelines, and not rules of thumb.
+It is still also required to perform **tests**, because each cluster behaves differently (due to network issues, configuration issues, firewalls, etc)

 ### Distributions of Messages in a Topic